HD3C: Efficient Medical Data Classification for Edge Devices: Conclusion

 \section{Conclusion}

-This paper introduces HDC-X, an energy-efficient classification framework extended from Hyperdimensional Computing (HDC).
-HDC-X demonstrates significant advantage in medical data classification: on heart sound classification, it is $350\times$ more efficient than Bayesian ResNet, and provide $>10\%$ accuracy improvement over standard HDC.
+This paper introduces HD3C, an energy-efficient classification framework extended from Hyperdimensional Computing (HDC).
+HD3C demonstrates significant advantage in medical data classification: on heart sound classification, it is $350\times$ more efficient than Bayesian ResNet, and provide $>10\%$ accuracy improvement over standard HDC.

-We evaluated HDC-X's robustness both theoretically and empirically.
+We evaluated HD3C's robustness both theoretically and empirically.
 The model maintains high accuracy under challenging conditions: showing only a 1.39\% drop under 15\% input noise, 1.78\% when trained on just 40\% of the dataset, and 2.84\% when 20\% of its learned parameters are corrupted.
-These results highlight HDC-X's reliability on real-world medical applications.
+These results highlight HD3C's reliability on real-world medical applications.

-From a societal perspective, HDC-X can help expand access to medical screening in underserved settings by enabling assessments on low-cost, GPU-free devices.
+From a societal perspective, HD3C can help expand access to medical screening in underserved settings by enabling assessments on low-cost, GPU-free devices.
 However, overreliance on the screening tool without clinical oversight could lead to misdiagnoses; therefore, the system should be designed to recommend follow-up with a medical professional when abnormalities are detected.